TheImagingSource/Linux-tiscamera-Programming-Samples/Auto Focus On Push in Python/README.md

 # Auto Focus On Push in Python
-This sample shows how to control the lens of an auto focus camera, e.g.
+This sample shows how to control the lens of a The Imaging Source auto focus camera, e.g.
 * DFK AFU420-L62
 * DFK Z12GP013
 * DFK AFUJ006.